Nine powerful strategies to help you get health care costs under control.

 Once you have determined your overall cost savings goal, there are a number of ways to redefine the structure of your employee benefits plan to better manage costs.
 Consider the following nine strategies:

-High deductible – Potential savings: two percent through lower annual premium increases.
+High deductible – Potential savings: two to eight percent through lower annual premium increases.
 The high deductible health plan allows employers to reduce costs while motivating them to carefully consider how and when to access health care services.

-Telehealth- Potential savings: 5-to-1 return on investment.
+Telemedicine- Potential savings: 5-to-1 return on investment.
 Telemedicine enables the delivery of care at a lower cost than the traditional health care model and reduces unnecessary emergency room visits and urgent care services.

 Reference based pricing– Potential savings: Up to 20 percent of total medical claims.
 Reference-based pricing promotes comparison shopping by establishing caps for selected services that have a wide-range of prices from providers.